 The E1 setup and gNB-CU-UP Configuration Update functions allow the gNB-CU-UP to signal its capacity information to the gNB-CU-CP.

 The E1 gNB-CU-UP Status Indication function allows to inform the overloaded or non-overloaded status over the E1 interface.

+The load reporting function enables load reporting from gNB-CU-UP over the E1 interface.